siosphere/beef-flux/README.md

 Api.delete(url, data).then(success, error) // url = /api/v1/users/1?foo=bar

 ```
-It will also automatically replace variables in the URL that are surrounded
+It will automatically replace variables in the URL that are surrounded
 by curly braces.

 For verbs that support a request body, the data that doesn't match a url token,